ClinicalDataScience/tucker-cnn/README.md

 # Post-Training Network Compression for 3D Medical Image Segmentation: Reducing Computational Efforts via Tucker Decomposition

-Code for the paper *Post-Training Network Compression for 3D Medical Image Segmentation: Reducing Computational Efforts via Tucker Decomposition*.
+Code for the paper [*Post-Training Network Compression for 3D Medical Image Segmentation: Reducing Computational Efforts via Tucker Decomposition*](https://arxiv.org/pdf/2404.09683.pdf).

->**Purpose**
-We address the computational bottlenecks of deploying advanced deep learning segmentation models in clinical settings by investigating the efficacy of network compression through tensor decomposition.
-We introduce a method that applies Tucker factorization post-training, enabling the decomposition of pre-existing models to reduce computational requirements without fundamentally impacting segmentation accuracy.\
-**Materials and Methods**
-We applied Tucker decomposition to the convolutional kernels of the TotalSegmentator (TS) model, a nnU-Net model trained on a comprehensive dataset for automatic segmentation of 117 anatomical structures.
-Our approach reduces the floating-point operations (FLOPs) and memory required during inference, offering a customizable balance between computational efficiency and achieved segmentation quality.
-This study utilized the publicly available TS dataset, employing various downsampling factors to explore the trade-off between model size, inference speed, and segmentation performance.\
-**Results**
-The application of Tucker decomposition to the TS model demonstrated substantial reductions in model parameters and FLOPs across various downsampling factors, with limited loss in segmentation accuracy.
-For instance, up to 94\% of the model's parameters could be removed without significant effects on performance in the majority of classes, subject to fine-tuning.
-The practical benefits varied across different GPU architectures, with more distinct speed-ups on less powerful hardware.\
-**Conclusion**
-Post-hoc network compression via Tucker decomposition presents a viable strategy for reducing the computational demands of foundation medical image segmentation models without substantially sacrificing accuracy.
-This approach enables the broader adoption of advanced DL technologies in clinical practice, offering a way to navigate the constraints of hardware capabilities.
+> We address the computational barrier of deploying advanced deep learning segmentation models in clinical settings by studying the efficacy of network compression through tensor decomposition.
+We propose a post-training Tucker factorization that enables the decomposition of pre-existing models to reduce computational requirements without impeding segmentation accuracy.
+We applied Tucker decomposition to the convolutional kernels of the TotalSegmentator (TS) model, an nnU-Net model trained on a comprehensive dataset for automatic segmentation of 117 anatomical structures.
+Our approach reduced the floating-point operations (FLOPs) and memory required during inference, offering an adjustable trade-off between computational efficiency and segmentation quality.
+This study utilized the publicly available TS dataset, employing various downsampling factors to explore the relationship between model size, inference speed, and segmentation performance.
+The application of Tucker decomposition to the TS model substantially reduced the model parameters and FLOPs across various compression rates, with limited loss in segmentation accuracy.
+We removed up to 88% of the model's parameters with no significant performance changes in the majority of classes after fine-tuning.
+Practical benefits varied across different graphics processing unit (GPU) architectures, with more distinct speed-ups on less powerful hardware.
+Post-hoc network compression via Tucker decomposition presents a viable strategy for reducing the computational demand of medical image segmentation models without substantially sacrificing accuracy.
+This approach enables the broader adoption of advanced deep learning technologies in clinical practice, offering a way to navigate the constraints of hardware capabilities.

 ## Introduction